 - See also Ephesians 1:3-6; 2 Timothy 1:9; Titus 1:2.

 - In the Bible the doctrine of the Trinity is not a mere “formula.”
 It is a description of the relationship between the Father, the Son, and the Holy Spirit, in the nature of God.
 You will not always see a fixed formulaic pattern of words: Father, Son, and Holy Spirit.
-They are some times given in different order (Matthew 28:19 versus 2 Corinthians 13:14), and other names God (father implied), Christ, and Spirit.
+They are some times given in different order (Matthew 28:19 versus 2 Corinthians 13:14), and other names God (father implied), Christ (Son, Word, Jesus), and Holy Spirit (Spirit).
 The key to understanding the Trinity is the consistent unity, relationship, and love.

 - Scripture quotations from The Holy Bible, English Standard Version (ESV), 2001, by Crossway Bibles, Good News Publishers.